kristianmandrup/world-flags/README.md

 </pre>
 ```

-The countries corresponding to the codes can be found at "http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2":http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2
+The countries corresponding to the codes can be found at [ISO 3166-1 alpha-2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)

 ## Use